xaviershay/mopus-gagnum/devnotes.md

 1:00 playing around with GLUT for a UI, seems more useful than figuring out ascii hexes

 1:30 got a game loop with timer going.
 GLUT probably won't scale long term but gets us going for now.

+2:30 rendering basic shapes for grabbers, reagents and products